Table of Contents

 Insufficiency of the adrenal cortex results in the failure of hormonal regulatory circuits with the correspondingly marked clinical presentation.
 The causes and forms thereof are manifold.

-Aetiology of adrenal cortex insufficiency
+Etiology of adrenal cortex insufficiency

 Furthermore, carcinomic metastases are possible, often with pulmonary carcinomas, melanomas or kidney cell carcinomas.
 Infectious diseases can also damage the adrenal cortex.
 For instance, tuberculosis plays a significant role.
 Along with these rather chronic forms, acute failures of the adrenal cortex can also occur.